 “We spotted each other from afar when our kids (then just two) started at the same nursery in Petersham.
 We had the same boots (Isabal Marant if you’re interested?) and both secretly made it our mission to befriend one another.
 We didn’t end up actually meeting properly until the following Summer (when we got drunk at a fundraising ball and laughed about our sons wearing identical outfits to nursery most days!), and we have been firm friends ever since.
 Working on Little Spree (and Mama Spree) together is so much fun, we forget we’re working sometimes!”

-Sarah Clark, founder of Little Spree, Fashion Editor, and mother to twins Tabitha and Marlow (five), has worked in the fashion industry for over fifteen years (at glossies such as Marie Claire, Glamour and currently, Red).
+Sarah Clark, founder of Little Spree, Fashion Editor, and mother to twins Tabitha and Marlow (five), has worked in the fashion industry for over fifteen years (at glossies such as Marie Claire, Glamour, and Red), and is currently Fashion Editor at Large at The Sunday Telegraph’s Stella magazine.
 She’s obsessed with pretty peasant blouses (old and new), khaki jackets (she’s stopped counting) and classic Chanel ballet pumps.
 She doesn’t own a brush, and describes her style as ‘scruffy chic’: “I hate anything that looks ‘try hard’”.

 Nicky Hornsby-Clifton, mother to Bailey (5) couldn’t have had a career more different from Sarah’s, working as a lawyer for the British Army for over ten years.
 For her a day at the office ranged from prosecuting criminal cases at Court-Martial, living in a corimec in Bosnia, and even presenting the work she did in Northern Ireland to the Queen.
 Despite a job that also required her to learn how to jump out of helicopters, her love of fashion never took a back seat, so sitting pretty next to her boots and backpack would be a pair of beautiful shoes or a Balenciaga bag.
 These days things are a bit different in the Little Spree office: “as well as Isabel Marant boots, the other thing Sarah and I have in common is a love of clothes with a utility feel, so you’ll usually find one of us wearing some version of an Army shirt on any given day.”
 You can take the girl out of the Army…